michelebusta/MicroserviceWorkshops/Lab_Setup/AWS_Lab_Setup/Lab_Setup_For_AWS.md

 during lab times and can work on your own time to complete the lab at your leisure.

 # Prerequisites
-The hackathon will make use of several tools and services.
-Here is a list of requirements that you will need to successfully complete the hackathon.
+The lab will make use of several tools and services.
+Here is a list of requirements that you will need to successfully complete the lab.
 If you are missing any of these requirements, we will cover the steps to satisfy them in this document.

 * An internet connection.
 * Amazon Web Services Account.